|Daryl G. Kimball|

 Daryl is a frequent source for reporters and has written and spoken extensively about nuclear arms control and non-proliferation, and weapons production.
 In 2004, National Journal recognized him as one of the ten key individuals whose ideas will help shape the policy debate on the future of nuclear weapons.

 Daryl is a 1986 graduate of Miami University of Ohio from which he received his B.A. in Political Science and Diplomacy/Foreign Affairs and a former Herbert R. Scoville Peace Fellow (1989).
-He lives in Washington, DC with his partner Sally James and their daughter Nola.

 Recent Publications and Citations